 David McCullough

 Born and raised in Pittsburgh, McCullough earned a degree in English literature from Yale University.
-His first book, The Johnstown Flood, was published in 1968.
-He wrote nine more books on topics such as Harry S. Truman, John Adams, Theodore Roosevelt, the Brooklyn Bridge, the Panama Canal, and the Wright brothers.
+His first book was The Johnstown Flood (1968), and he wrote nine more on topics such as Harry S. Truman, John Adams, Theodore Roosevelt, the Brooklyn Bridge, the Panama Canal, and the Wright brothers.
+McCullough also narrated numerous documentaries, including The Civil War by Ken Burns, and the 2003 film Seabiscuit.
+He hosted the PBS television documentary series American Experience for twelve years.

 Are you sure you want to delete this?